microsoft/AKSDeploymentTutorial/README.md

 ![alt text](static/example.png "Example Classification")

- For each framework we go through 7 steps:
+ For each framework we go through the following steps:
  * Model development where we load the pretrained model and test it by using it to score images
  * Developing the interface our Flask app will use to load and call the model
  * Building the Docker Image with our Flask REST API and model